 The Horticulture curriculum prepares students for a variety of employment opportunities in the Green Industry.
-The program includes technical knowledge and hands-on skills for working without supervision, learning to implement a variety of horticultural tasks, and instruction in high quality service that meets the standard of the industry.
+The program includes technical knowledge and hands-on skills, learning to implement a variety of horticultural tasks, and instruction in high quality service that meets the standard of the industry.

-- Identify and appropriately use landscape materials. - · Design and construct residential, commercial and recreational landscapes. - Maintain residential, commercial and recreational landscapes. - · Identify and control plant pests and diseases, including the proper use of pesticides. - · Learn management techniques for horticultural business.
+- Identify and appropriately use landscape materials. - Design and construct residential, and recreational landscapes. - Maintain residential, commercial and recreational landscapes. - Identify and control plant pests and diseases, including the proper use of pesticides. - Learn management techniques to operate a horticultural business.

 - Landscape Designer

 - Landscaper (installation, maintenance)

 - Arborist

-- Turfgrass manager
+- Turfgrass Manager

 - Nurseryman

-- · Retail sales
+- Retail Sales

+- Horticultural Consultant

+- Pest Control